 See Figures I-13 and I-14 for an overview of the LSV processing operation.
-Figure I-15 illustrates the general layout of the LSV processing area are provided in Figures I-16, I-17, and I-18.
+Figure I-15 illustrates the general layout of the LSV processing area.
+Equipment details for the LSV processing area are provided in Figures I-16, I-17, and I-18.